RRRecords: Package design

 In the 1980s and early 1990s, RRRecords was known for elaborate packaging of its records.
 "Steel Plate" is a double 10" vinyl set by Chop Shop, which came sealed in between two 10" x 10" steel plates.
 A collaborative LP by SBOTHI, Merzbow, and P16.D4 came packaged in between two silk-screened sheets of plexi-glass.
 "God Bless America" was a 3xLP box set compilation of American experimental music which came wrapped in a purpose-made American flag.

 Concerts at RRR

 For a period of a few years in the late 1990s, RRRecords would host free Saturday afternoon concerts at the store, which were called the "2 O'Clock Matinee" series.
 Concerts were never advertised or promoted, but every one was recorded by Ron Lessard and every band always got paid $20.

 Mail-order

 Lessard's Xeroxed copies of a mail order list added to underground 'zines circulating in the mid-to-late 1980s had a profound effect on the international noise communities, building interest in the music through minimal, very simple black and white advertisements.
 Catalogs never included descriptions of bands or records, so a new reader was expected to either already know what they were getting, or else buy things at random.
 Many of today's noise artists learned about the genre in part by being exposed to RRRecords catalogs.

-The print catalog is no longer available, but a website has taken its place.

-Partial RRR Discography (in no particular order)

-As a label, RRR has a very expansive discography.
-Some of the music was co-released with Troniks, Freak Animal, Ground Fault Recordings, SSS, Satutory Tape, Nurse With Wound's label (United Dairies), and more.
-Notable releases include: